Special Educational Needs and Disability(SEND) School Offer

 The Class Teacher is responsible for:

-Mrs J Yates is responsible for supporting the school to develop quality provision and to evaluate the impact of SEND provision across the school.
+Mrs M Nicholls is responsible for supporting the school to develop quality provision and to evaluate the impact of SEND provision across the school.

 An ongoing programme of training is in place to ensure that teachers and learning support staff have the appropriate skills and knowledge in areas that will improve their teaching and support of children with SEND.
 Our SENDCO holds the SEND accreditation and has extensive knowledge of current local and national initiatives and policies that support pupils with a range of different needs.
 We also have a specialist dyslexia teacher.
 Our school SENDTA (Special Education Needs and Disability Teaching Assistant) has undertaken accredited Speech and Language training.